 - After a minute or so of massaging allow the oil to remain on your skin to help deep clean pores while you soak a small face towel or washcloth in hot tap water.

 - Squeeze out most of the excess water apply the cloth to your whole face and hold it there as a compress for about 10-15 seconds.
-The heat from the towel will create steam, soften your skin, open your pores, and aid in removal of dirt, grime and excess oils.
+The heat from the towel will create steam, soften your skin, open your pores, and aid in the removal of dirt, grime and excess oils.

 - Using the corners of the warm wet face cloth slowly begin to gently wipe off the cleansing oil (be sure to have enough water on the cloth to help emulsify the cleansing oil).